Boating license / From what power level is the fuse mandatory for a motorboat?

 The circuit breaker is mandatory from a certain power.
 Which one?
 A small engine without a license of 6 hp?
 An engine of less than 10 hp?
 A power higher than 100 hp?
 Only on the brand new 600 HP Mercury?

-Did you know: from what power level is a fuse cord mandatory on a motorboat?
+Did you know: above what power rating is a fuse cord mandatory on a motorboat?

 The circuit breaker is the cord that connects the driver of a motorboat to his boat.
 This cord (usually red) will not prevent the boat from falling into the water.
-It will simply cut off the power to the motor if the driver leaves the helm.
-Less than a meter long, it disconnects if you move too far from the wheel.
+It simply cuts off the motor's power supply if the driver leaves the helm.
+Less than a metre long, it disconnects if you move too far from the steering wheel.

-Once unplugged, the motor stops instantly and cannot be restarted.
-That's why it's a good idea to have a backup solution if you need to restart to retrieve the driver, for example.
+Once disconnected, the motor stops instantly and cannot be restarted.
+That's why it's a good idea to have a back-up solution in case you need to restart the engine to fish out the pilot, for example.
 An extra circuit breaker is not superfluous.

 Mandatory from 4.5 kW

-This circuit breaker is present on all outboard motors, regardless of power, as long as they are on tiller.
-It is also mandatory on personal watercraft and boats with outboard motors over 4.5 kW (6 hp).
+This circuit breaker is fitted to all outboard motors, regardless of power rating, as long as they are on tiller.
+It is also compulsory on personal watercraft and boats with outboard motors rated at over 4.5 kW (6 hp).

-However, it is not mandatory to wear this device...
-But, whether it is on a dinghy, a RIB or any other open boat, we strongly advise you to connect the pilot to this system, whatever the engine power.
-Indeed, accidents are very numerous and happen quickly.
+This device must be worn as soon as the engine is engaged.
+Whether on a dinghy, RIB or any other boat, we strongly recommend that you always connect the pilot to this system, regardless of engine power.
+Accidents happen, and happen fast.

 More articles on the theme